omf2097/openomf/INSTALL.md

 ## 3. Data Files

-OpenOMF loads the original data files from the original OMF:2097 game using libShadowDive.
+OpenOMF loads the original data files from the original OMF:2097 game.
 Since One Must Fall 2079 is freeware, the files are obtainable for free from [www.omf2097.com](http://www.omf2097.com/pub/files/omf/omf2097.rar).

 On linux in debug mode, the OMF resource files should be put in resources/ subdirectory.